j-jorge/pack-my-sprites/README.md

       [mask "layer_name"]
       ;

-The sprite name can be prefixed by a list of properties to change how it appears in the generated sheet.
-The current only property is `bleed`; it tells the program to copy the edges of the sprite one pixel around it.
+The current single property that can be applied to the whole sprite is `bleed`; it tells the program to duplicate the edges of the resulting sprite outside its bounds (i.e. the topmost pixel row is duplicated above the sprite, the rightmost pixel column on its right and so on).
 The properties are optional and must be separated by spaces and put between brackets, according to the following syntax:

     [ property_1 property_2 ... ]